Mikejo5000/vsts-docs-pr/docs/work/kanban/definition-of-done.md

 ---
-title: Definition of Done | VSTS & TFS
+title: Definition of Done on the Kanban board
+titleSuffix: VSTS & TFS
-description: Support teams shared understanding by providing a definition for what "done" means for each column of the Kanban board when working in VSTS or Team Foundation Server ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid: f5b9223e-5be2-4df7-a735-02f0cb59a46b ms.manager: douge ms.author: kaelli ms.date: 10/20/2017
+description: Support teams shared understanding by providing a definition for what "done" means for each column of the Kanban board
+ms.technology: vs-devops-wit
+ms.prod: vs-devops-alm
+ms.assetid: f5b9223e-5be2-4df7-a735-02f0cb59a46b
+monikerRange: vsts || >= tfs-2015 <= tfs-2018
+ms.manager: douge
+ms.author: kaelli
+ms.date: 10/20/2017